djangocon/2024.djangocon.us/src/_content/posts/call-for-2025-volunteers.md

 - Help keynote speakers get presentation mode working if needed
 - Answer lots and lots of questions

+## Online Team

+Size: 2-4

+### Pre-conference responsibilities

+- Select an online conference provider (work with the DEFNA board to do this)
+- Determine what activities or new approaches will be taken (maybe a Spanish or French watch-party, writing group, meet-and-greets, etc)
+- Prep the platform with content (schedule, speakers, FAQ, and other pages)
+- Make sure there's a plan or process (automated or manual) to get day of ticket purchases into the platform
+- Recruit online moderators/volunteers
+- Prepare/update the online volunteer handbook
+- Coordinate with AV chair to test the platform

+### At-conference responsibilities

+- Coordinate with online moderators
+- Engage with audience as able to
+- Help facilitate any other online activities

 ## Swag Committee

 Size: 1-2